oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 	return ticks * FA100M14B4C_UTC_CLOCK_NS;
 }
 ```
-You need to include `fmc-adc-100m14b4cha.h` to use this constant, which also requires giving the option `-I$BUILD_DIR/fmc-adc-100m14b4cha-sw/kernel` to gcc when compiling (again already provided if you use `compile.sh`).
+You need to include `fmc-adc-100m14b4cha.h` to use this constant, which also requires giving the option `-I$BUILD_DIR/fmc-adc-100m14b4cha-sw/kernel` to gcc when compiling (again already provided if you use the Makefile).

 ## 2. How to use WRTD